 - C-733-This permitted facility is used to store LLW, mixed waste, PCB waste, and hazardous waste.
 This facility is the only facility authorized to store ignitable hazardous waste with a flash point less than 100°F. - C-746-H3-This facility is used to temporarily stage LLW, recyclable scrap metal, PCB waste, solid waste capable of meeting the Agreed Order for disposal at the C-746-U Contained Landfill.
 This facility is used to facilitate sorting and segregation activities. - C-746-Q-This permitted facility is used to store LLW, TRU waste, greater than Class C waste, classified waste, mixed waste, PCB waste, hazardous waste, and fissile material.
 Waste in this facility may be treated with absorbents to remove free liquids, repackaged (including sorting/consolidating to facilitate shipment), overpacked, or analyzed using NDA.
-This facility is also permitted for treatment, sampling, and repackaging of certain PGDP RCRA waste. - C-746-Q1-This is not a permitted facility.
+This facility is also permitted for treatment, sampling, and repackaging of certain PGDP RCRA waste.

+- C-746-Q1-This is not a permitted facility.
 This facility is used to store empty containers.
 It can be used to store nonhazardous fissile material, PCB waste, or LLW. - C-746-V-This outside gravel pad is a waste staging area for LLW and solid waste.
-This area is not currently utilized for staging of waste; however, it may be used in the future, depending on project needs. - C-752-A-This permitted facility is used to store LLW, mixed waste, PCB waste, wastewater and hazardous waste.
+This area is not currently utilized for staging empty containers; however, it may be used for waste staging in the future, depending on project needs. - C-752-A-This permitted facility is used to store LLW, mixed waste, PCB waste, wastewater and hazardous waste.
 Hazardous waste treatment, sampling, and repacking occur at this facility.
 The facility also serves as the pollution prevention waste minimization consolidation center.
 This facility may store ignitable waste with a flash point greater than 100°F. Wastewater treatment activities also occur in this facility. - C-753-A-This facility is used to store LLW and PCB waste.
-Spare equipment and storage of empty containers also occur in this facility.

-- C-754-This facility may be used to store LLW temporarily to facilitate sorting, segregation, and packaging activities.
-This facility is currently being used by the Infrastructure Contractor to store/manage office furniture pending evaluation and disposition.
-The facility may be utilized for waste storage in the future, depending on project needs. - C-757-This facility is used to temporarily store LLW, mixed waste, and hazardous waste.
+Spare equipment and storage of empty containers also occur in this facility. - C-754-This facility may be used to stage empty waste containers such as roll off bins or to store LLW temporarily to facilitate sorting, segregation, and packaging activities.. - C-757-This facility is used to temporarily store LLW, mixed waste, and hazardous waste.
 This facility houses a RCRA 90-day accumulation area.
 This facility is used to facilitate sorting, sampling, and segregation activities. - C-759-This gravel pad is a staging area for waste staging and processing of LLW in preparation of disposal. - C-760-This gravel pad is a staging area primarily for sanitary/industrial waste identified for the on-site landfill and temporary storage of LLW.
 A CERCLA staging area is established as needed. - C-335 Temporary Fissile Storage Area-This area is used to store fissile and potential fissile waste material awaiting further characterization and is managed in accordance with CP3-WM-2100, Operation of Temporary Fissile Storage Areas. - C-752-C Decontamination Facility-This area is designed similar to an industrial grade car wash and constructed of a concrete-poured pad with concrete curbing.
-The facility is used for cleaning and decontamination of reusable equipment, wastewater treatment, houses a RCRA 90-day accumulation area, and is used periodically as a CERCLA staging area.
+The facility is used for cleaning and decontamination of reusable equipment, wastewater treatment, and is used periodically as a CERCLA staging area.
 Appendix C contains additional information regarding the type of authorized activities that can be conducted at the facility.